-Many people are concerned on whether to take alcohol while they are taking an antibiotic drug.
-Even though it seems that you may need to keep off alcohol while on antibiotic, sometime taking alcohol in moderate levels may not have any serious effect.
-This is always the case when taking antibiotics that is always common to many people’s vocabulary.
-This does not mean that you should not inquire from your personal doctor about what to do when it comes to drinking while on antibiotics.
-The US Health Department has always recommends men to consume between 3 and 4 units while ladies should consume 2 and 3 units each day.
+Many people are concerned about whether to take alcohol while they are taking an antibiotic drug.
+Even though it seems that you may need to keep off alcohol drinking while on antibiotics, sometimes taking alcohol in moderate levels may not have any serious effect.
+This is always the case when taking alcohol and antibiotics that is always common to many people’s vocabulary.
+This does not mean that you should not inquire from your personal doctor about what to do when it comes to drinking while taking antibiotics.
+The US Health Department has always recommends men to consume between 3 and 4 units, while ladies should consume 2 and 3 units each day.

 When it Calls for You to Avoid Alcohol

-- Tinidazole: This is one of the antibiotics that are used in eliminating Helicobacter pylori from a person’s gut.
+- Tinidazole: This is one of the drugs that are used in eliminating Helicobacter pylori from a person’s gut.

 Symptoms of Using Above Antibiotics with Alcohol